hiddenasbestos/BinaryTools/readme.md

 -----------

 A combined suite of utilities for manipulating binary data files.
-It was develpoed for use on Windows but might compile on other systems.
+It was developed for use on Windows but might compile on other systems.
+Released under the MIT License.

 ```